Cornish diaspora: United States

 There are estimated to be close to 2 million people of Cornish descent in the US.
 Cornish culture continues to have an influence in the Copper Country located in the Upper Peninsula of Michigan, the Driftless Area of southwestern Wisconsin and the Iron Ranges of northern Michigan and Minnesota, as well as in the major copper mining district of Butte, Montana.
+Statues and monuments in many towns pay tribute to the influence of the Cornish on their development.
+Some inhabitants of Tangier Island, Virginia, a former Cornish fishing settlement, have a Cornish accent that traces back to the Cornish settlers who settled there in 1686.

+Cultural references

 In Grass Valley, California, the tradition of singing Cornish carols lives on and one local historian of the area says the songs have become “the identity of the town”.
 Some of the members of today’s Cornish Carol Choir are in fact descendants of the original Cornish gold miners.

-Statues and monuments in many towns pay tribute to the influence of the Cornish on their development.
-Some inhabitants of Tangier Island, Virginia, a former Cornish fishing settlement, have a Cornish accent that traces back to the Cornish settlers who settled there in 1686.
+The Show of Hands song "Cousin Jack" describes the emigration of Cornish people to various parts of the globe.